isc-projects/bind9/doc/arm/reference.rst

       resolution failures or delay.
 It is therefore important to configure the set of ports that can be safely used in the expected operational environment.

-   .. note:: The address specified in the ``query-source`` option is used for both
-      UDP and TCP queries, but the port applies only to UDP queries.
-TCP queries always use a random unprivileged port.

    .. warning:: Specifying a single port is discouraged, as it removes a layer of
       protection against spoofing errors.